meilisearch/specifications/text/0060-tasks-api.md

 This means:
 - When the new batch is created, it may contain tasks that have been enqueued between the batch cancelation and recreation.
-- Any progress the batch made before being canceled is lost
+- Any progress the batch made before being canceled is lost.

 ##### 6.3.4.
 Errors